 George Peabody Library at John Hopkins via Library of Congress

 These classes cover both the practical and the imaginative sides of research.
 We get into the nuts and bolts — how to locate and vet sources, conduct interviews, and stay organized — as well as how to shape research into story.
-Along the way, we build core information literacy and media literacy skills: how to evaluate credibility, recognize bias, and navigate a rapidly shifting information landscape.
+Along the way, we build core information literacy skills: how to evaluate credibility, recognize bias, and navigate a rapidly shifting information landscape.

 There aren’t many classes that approach research from a creative perspective, and I built this one to fill that gap.
 Whether you’re working on a book, an article, or an artistic project, the goal is to give you tools you can use right away plus a clearer sense of where your work can go next.